Monikaayyalusamy/genai-stable-diffusion-gradio/README.md

 ### RESULT:

-The prototype enables high-quality image generation from text prompts using the Stable Diffusion model.
-It features an intuitive Gradio interface and is ready for deployment and further development.
+The prototype for text-to-image generation was successfully developed using the Stable Diffusion model and integrated with the Gradio framework.
+The application enables users to generate high-quality images from textual prompts through an intuitive web-based interface.
+Additional controls such as negative prompts, inference steps, guidance scale, image width, and image height were incorporated to enhance customization and output quality.
+The system demonstrated effective generation of images corresponding to user inputs, thereby validating the feasibility of deploying Stable Diffusion-based generative AI applications for interactive image synthesis.